canonical/rocks-toolbox/oci_factory_workflows/REAME.md

 workflow includes the following tests, which can be enabled or disabled as needed.

-- Testing OCI Compliance of Rock images using [Umoci](https://umo.ci/)
+- OCI compliance testing of images using [Umoci](https://umo.ci/).
+The image's readability and layout are tested by unpacking and listing the image tags.
+- Black-box testing of images performed using Docker to create a container and attempting to run the Pebble service manager.
+This test applies only to images created with Rockcraft.
 - Testing image storage efficiency using [Dive](https://github.com/wagoodman/dive)
 - Scanning for vulnerabilities using [trivy](https://trivy.dev/)
 - Scanning for malware using [ClamAV](https://www.clamav.net/)